CHIEF EXECUTIVE OFFICER

 In the summer of 2006 under Poms’ guidance, the OBC entered a mutually beneficial partnership with the Atlantic Coast Conference (ACC), which has been extended through 2026.
 The ACC champion is guaranteed a spot in the Capital One Orange Bowl on an annual basis, provided it does not qualify for the College Football Playoff, in which case another ACC team will replace the champion.
 It will face a highly ranked opponent from the Big Ten, SEC or Notre Dame, providing the Capital One Orange Bowl with an attractive matchup every year.

-Most recently, Poms and the Orange Bowl Committee led a Miami-South Florida community bid effort to secure the 2021 College Football Playoff National Championship Game, to be played at Hard Rock Stadium on January 11 of that year.
-This will be the community’s first national championship game in the College Football Playoff era, but its 21st overall.
+Most recently, Poms and the Orange Bowl Committee led a Miami-South Florida community bid effort to secure the 2021 College Football Playoff National Championship, which was played at Hard Rock Stadium on January 11.
+This was the community’s first national championship game in the College Football Playoff era, but its 21st overall.

 Poms’ experience and education in the area of event management and bowl game marketing has yielded great results for the South Florida community.
 His vision and passion extend beyond that of just the bowl itself, as he continues to strengthen the OBC’s mission of supporting and producing events which enhance the image, economy, and culture of South Florida.

 During Poms’ tenure, the Orange Bowl Committee has expanded its reach in the community and continues to be one of South Florida’s leading civic organizations.
 Its four pillars of community outreach include youth sports, fundraising and community events, academic programs and scholarships, and legacy gifts.